SumitsHub/learn-react/03-react-concepts/src/tutorial/12-forwardRef/README.md

   // ...
 });
 ```
-- forwardRef accepts a render function as an argument.
+- forwardRef accepts a render function (functional component) as an argument.
 React calls this function with props and ref
 ```js
 const MyInput = forwardRef(function MyInput(props, ref) {
   return (